geolba/GbaViewer/README.md

 # GbaViewer

-TThe GbaViewer helps you explore the geology around where you live.
+The GbaViewer helps you explore the geology around where you live.

 ## Getting Started

 * git clone https://github.com/geolba/GbaViewer.git
-* set variable "geonamesuser" in web.config
-* set variable "app.geonamesuser" in scripts/app/config.js

 See deployment for notes on how to deploy the project on a live system.